Newton-Flow Particle Filters based on Generalized Cram\'er Distance: Problem Formulation

 \subsection{Challenges for General Density Representations}

 The filter step in \Eq{Eq_FilterStepContinuous} is exact and assumes that the posterior density can completely capture the shape of the true distribution.
-This works well for simple linear systems.
-For nonlinear systems, this only works when the posterior $\tilde{f}_e(\vec{x}, \gamma)$ lives in a general infinite-dimensional distribution function space.
+This is true, e.g., in linear systems.
+For nonlinear systems, it only works when the posterior $f_e(\vec{x})$ lives in a general infinite-dimensional distribution function space.
 For densities with limited representation capabilities, i.e., finite mixtures or finite particle sets, as required in practical implementations, the density type changes and/or the complexity goes up.
 For example, a \gls{GMD} becomes a non-Gaussian mixture during the update or an equally weighted particle set becomes an unequally weighted particle set.

 In recursive Bayesian estimation, we desire the densities describing the considered latent variables to be closed under the measurement update step, at least in an approximate sense.
-This means that for a prior density of a certain type, we want the posterior density to be of the same type\footnote{Prior and posterior are then called (approximately) conjugate distributions.}.
+This means that for a prior density of a certain type, we want the posterior density to be of the same type\footnote{Prior and posterior are then called (approximately) conjugate distributions w.r.t.\ a likelihood.}.
 In that case, we can use the resulting posterior as a prior for the next recursion step without changing its mechanism.
 This means that we have to find the best approximation of the resulting posterior lying within the space of permissible densities.
 This is equivalent to projecting the true posterior to the closest permissible approximation, which requires a distance measure.

 The optimization problem of finding the best approximative posterior density among the permissible densities is typically a complicated numerical minimization task that involves local minima.
 It is exacerbated by the fact that the prior is not a good initial guess, but usually the only available one.